 Did I find the perfect inspiration to finish my novel?
 While I enjoyed the book, I’d broken my writing “rule” to stay away from reading when I’m writing.
 I know nothing these days is 100% original, but reading other’s words is not helpful for me during the writing process.
 So, I caught up with The Handmaid’s Tale.
 I know, I know, but I love that series.

-When I finally got fed up and remembered that nothing is promised to us, my dear friend and master writer Jack Remick’s words came to mind, “Quit whining.
+When I finally got fed up and remembered that nothing is promised to us, my dear friend Jack’s words came to mind, “Quit whining.
 Write.”

 So with this first blog post of September 2019, I’m back to writing.

 Happy writing and reading to you.

 Puerto Rican-born Eleanor Parker Sapia is the author of the multi-award-winning historical novel, A Decent Woman, published by Winter Goose Publishing.
 Her best-selling debut novel, set in turn of the century Ponce, Puerto Rico, garnered Second Place for Best Latino Focused Fiction Book, English, at the 2017 International Latino Book Award with Latino Literacy Now.
 The book was awarded an Honorable Mention for Best Historical Fiction, English, at the 2016 International Latino Book Awards with Latino Literacy Now.
 A Decent Woman was selected as a Book of the Month by Las Comadres and Friends National Latino Book Club in 2015, and Eleanor is proud to be featured in the anthology, Latina Authors and Their Muses, edited by Mayra Calvani.